Taylor Heinicke Player Prop Bets for NFL Week 12 | Washington vs. Seattle 11/29/2021

 Matchup vs. Seattle

-- In two matchups against the Seahawks, Heinicke averaged zero passing yards per game, 245.5 yards less than his over/under for Monday.
+- Heinicke's zero passing yards per game in two matchups against the Seahawks are 245.5 less than yards than his over/under in Monday's game.

-- Heinicke didn't throw a touchdown pass in any of those games.
+- Heinicke has not thrown for a touchdown against the Seahawks over that time.

-- The Seahawks are conceding 291.7 passing yards per game this year, the NFL's 30th-ranked pass defense.
+- The 291.7 passing yards the Seahawks allow per game makes them the NFL's 30th-ranked pass defense this season.

-- The Seahawks' defense is eighth in the league, conceding 1.4 passing touchdowns per game.
+- At 1.4 passing TDs allowed per game, the Seahawks defense is ranked eighth in the league.

 Recent Performances

-- He tacked on six carries for 29 yards, averaging 4.8 yards per carry.
+- He also added 29 yards on six carries, averaging 4.8 yards per carry without a touchdown.

-- Heinicke has racked up 732 passing yards (244.0 per game) and has a 71% completion percentage this year (66-of-93) while throwing five touchdowns and two interceptions over his last three games.
+- Heinicke has 732 passing yards (244.0 ypg) to lead Washington, completing 71% of his throws and tossing five touchdown passes with two interceptions over his last three games.

 Heinicke's Washington Teammates